abyzovlab/CNVpytor/examples/AddReferenceGenome.md

 }
 ```

 Last line can be skipped, if there is no mask file.
+Letter next to chromosome length denote type of a chromosome:
+A - autosome, S - sex chromosome, M - mitochondria.

 To use CNVpytor with new reference genome us -conf option in each cnvpytor command, e.g.
 ```